brown-band/website/pages/giving.md

 <hr/>

-If you would prefer to mail a check, please contact the alumni liaisons at brownbandals@gmail.com.
-For other ways to give, please consult [Brown Giving](https://alumni-friends.brown.edu/giving/how-give).

-At this time, the Band is also looking for alumni to match gifts and sponsor giving challenges.
-If you have any questions about starting a giving challenge, significant donations, or opportunities, please contact to the Alumni Liaisons via email and let us know!

 #### Thank you for your generosity in supporting our activities!
 We wouldn't be "the band" without the support of our beloved alumni and friends!